Changing a Child's Birth Certificate After a Divorce

 Fee: It will cost $15 to process the name change for each child’s birth certificate and $15 for a copy of each new birth certificate (total of $30 per child).

-NOTE: If the child’s birth certificate did not include the name of the child’s father (meaning it was left blank on the certificate), then the child’s father’s name can be added and the child’s name can be changed at the same time for free.
+No father listed on the birth certificate: : If the child’s birth certificate did not include the name of the child’s father or other parent, (meaning it was left blank on the certificate), then the child’s father’s or other parent's name can be added and the child’s name can be changed at the same time for free.
 Take the same steps above, but explain that the original birth certificate did not include a name for the child’s father and that the father’s name should be added.
 Include the father’s full name, date of birth, and place of birth (city, state, country) in the letter.
 No processing fee for the birth certificate is due, but the fee for each copy of the birth certificate requested needs to be included with the letter.
 Either parent can request this change.